Canon T3 vs Panasonic GX85

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T3 and Panasonic Lumix DMC-GX85 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GX85 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T3 does not offer wifi capability.
+In contrast, the T3 does not provide wifi capability.

 The GX85 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the T3 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the T3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T3 was succeeded by the Canon T5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T3 Manual (free pdf) or the online Panasonic GX85 Manual.
+Further information on the features and operation of the T3 and GX85 can be found, respectively, in the Canon T3 Manual (free pdf) or the online Panasonic GX85 Manual.